tmforum-oda/oda-ca-docs/Decision-Log/0022-modular-independent-operators.md

 ## Context

-The current architecture of the ODA Canvas has a monolithic Component Custom Resource Definition (CRD) that embeds all the structure of sub-CRDs including ExposedAPI, DependentAPI, IdentityConfig, PublishedNotification, SubscribedNotification, SecretsManagement, and others.
+The current architecture of the ODA Canvas has a Component Custom Resource Definition (CRD) that embeds all the structure of sub-CRDs including ExposedAPI, DependentAPI, IdentityConfig, PublishedNotification, SubscribedNotification, SecretsManagement, and others.
 The Component Operator decomposes this Component CRD and creates the sub-CRDs dynamically.
 While each sub-CRD already has its own dedicated operator to manage the relevant Canvas services, this approach creates tight coupling between the Component CRD structure and the sub-resource definitions.

 This tight coupling has several implications:
 - Changes to any sub-CRD structure require modifications to the Component CRD schema